panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-14-PMC/2020-03-04-PMC_Summary.md

 **5. Update on PaNOSC space on Zenodo and upload deliverables to generate a DOI**

-Nicoletta explaiend that she found out that Carsten had created a Zenodo community for PaNOSC already last year and that rather than creating a new one we are using the existing one.
+Nicoletta explained that she found out that Carsten had created a Zenodo community for PaNOSC already last year and that rather than creating a new one we are using the existing one.
 The curator for this community in Zenodo is publications@panosc.eu and Jordi and Andy have access to it.

 It was clarified that ExPaNDS has its own Zenodo community separated from ours.